 VERY VINTAGE DUCK BILL:

 Made in the 1940s, these were the first mouthpieces made by Berg Larsen.
-The metal mouthpieces have a long, gradual sloping bite area.
-The rubber versions are more abrupt.
-Both the metal and hard rubber models have a very long table that extends quite a bit beyond the reed.
-They also have a bullet cut chamber and are the rarest of all the Bergs.
+These are very distinctive both for the long, gradual sloping bite area (though the rubber versions are more abrupt) and their very long table that extends quite a bit beyond the reed.
+They all have a bullet cut chamber and are the rarest of all the Bergs.
 The rubber versions tend to be quite thick (wide) in the body.
+Mr. Larsen called the metal version, the ‘Special’ version being that it was made out of “Special Sheffield Stainless Steel”.
 The Very Vintage Duck Bill Berg Larsen’s were made in soprano, alto, tenor and baritone.
 Here is the tenor version:

 Here is the Alto ‘Very Vintage Duckbill’ version:

-At the end of the run of the long table mouthpieces, Berg Larsen had a ‘P’ or ‘Personal’ model that had a ‘P’ on the back/top of the shank.
-The first of these still had the slanted signature on the shank.
-But, the later ones had the straight signature on the shank like the ‘Duck Bill’ models.
-Just a few were made without the ‘P’.
+After this, a ‘P’ was simply stamped on the back/top of the shank.
+These had a shorter table, and longer shank, but still had the slanted signature Berg larsen.
+Later ones had a straight signature on the shank like the ‘Duck Bill’ models.
+Just a few of this version were made without the ‘P’.
 These models had longer shanks than the previous Very Vintage models but shorter shanks than the later ‘Duck Bill’ model.

 All of these mouthpieces came with brass caps and ligatures.
 The ligature screws all had a very distinctive square head on them.